 Call for photographers from all across Canada to take photos of eye-catching graffiti on train cars, straight on (no angled compositions).
 Photos must be submitted by email as jpgs of print quality.
 Gallery staff to install, to appear like a train running around inside of gallery.
 To enter, send photos to firstname.lastname@example.org with subject line “Rolling Stock.”
 Images accepted on an ongoing basis until June 15, 2017.

 Contemporary and traditional works by First Nations and Metis artists.
+A visual dialogue on what it means to be Canadian in the era of reconciliation.
 Expressions of interest in all media accepted until April 30, 2017, forms available at Art Gallery or by email request.
 Co-curated by Aaron Leon.

 Nov 18 to Dec 16